rafaguntin/SEIR/README.md

-**Goal** just learn how these models work.
+**Goal**: learn how these models work.
 Not a credible quantiative exercise.

 # SEIR model for Uruguay